Understanding Author Agreements

 Copyright @ Western (includes a Fair Dealing Analysis section)

-Copyright resources and services available at Western.
-This copyright webportal provides access to resources and services to assist in clarifying these privileges and obligations for the Western Community.
-It is designed to offer general copyright information and education not legal advice.
+This copyright site provides resources and services to assist in clarifying copyright privileges and obligations for the Western Community.
+It is designed to offer general copyright information and education, not legal advice.